 So if you use them to prepare your wood for painting, you will see cracks and chips in the paint coat after a few months.

-Therefore, you will have to purchase a proper respirator mask and industrial quality eye goggles to keep you safe as you work.
+Therefore, you must purchase a proper respirator mask and industrial-quality eye goggles to keep you safe as you work.

 How to Use Automotive Paint on Wood Cabinetry

 Automotive paint is not the best choice to color wooden cabinets, especially in the central parts of your house, like the kitchen or the bathroom.

 However, if you must use it, make sure to color cabinets that you plan to repurpose and put them outside or in your garage.

 Coloring wood cabinets with automotive paint requires the same procedures as other house paints.

 There are some crucial precautions that you have to take to ensure a successful paint job with auto paint.

 Work In a Well Ventilated Area